ohioh/CleanCode/Chapter1/CleanCode.md

 through a painstakingly acquired sense of “cleanliness.”
 This “code-sense” is the key.

 ### What Is Clean Code?
+<h2>Bjarne Stroustrup:</h2>
-Bjarne Stroustrup: I like my code to be elegant and efficient.
+I like my code to be elegant and efficient.
 The logic should be straightforward to make it hard for bugs to hide, the dependencies minimal to ease maintenance, error handling complete